-Population projections for the City of Franklin as set forth in Table 2.2 for the years 2015, 2020, and 2025-were prepared by the Demographic Services Center of the Wisconsin Department of Administration in May/October, 20132008, and are utilized in this CORP update.
+Population projections for the City of Franklin as set forth in Table 2.2were prepared by the Demographic Services Center of the Wisconsin Department of Administration in 2013, and are utilized in this CORP update.

 Population forecasts were prepared for the City of Franklin (SEWRPC's Planning Analysis Area No. 17) for the year 2035 by the Southeastern Wisconsin Regional Planning Commission (SEWRPC) in June 2006 as part of its planning effort for the preparation of SEWRPC Planning Report No. 48 titled A Regional Land Use Plan for Southeastern Wisconsin: 2035.